 The agreement by 195 countries at the Paris Climate Change Conference is a landmark consensus that climate change is a global problem requiring global commitment.
 Some people believe spiralling populations and associated development in India and China is the biggest issue.
 Others believe greenhouse gas emission control will be ineffective with the growing trend of factory farming.
 Not only do farm animals produce methane, but forests are felled to plant crops for animal feed.

 Another question often asked when considering climate change and the depletion of non-renewable resources is why should we care about future generations?
 Don’t we just live the life we want and leave future generations to deal with the fallout?

-The rate at which we’re using the world’s natural resources, combined with population growth is a pressing environmental problem.
-Energy-related resources, such as oil, coal and natural gas, mineral resources, such as copper and iron, and biological resources, such as wood, soil and food are in greater demand.
-Resource conservation needs to be considered alongside development, matching consumption to resource availability and looking at the efficiency of consumption.
+The rate at which we’re using the world’s natural resources combined with population growth is a pressing environmental problem.
+Energy-related resources (such as oil, coal and natural gas), mineral resources (such as copper and iron), and biological resources (such as wood, soil and food) are in greater demand than ever before.
+In business and residential developments, resource conservation must be considered so that resource consumption doesn’t exceed availability.
 With the right balance, current needs can be met without exhausting resources for future generations.
 But do we have any duty or moral obligation to future people?

-Future generations do not exist so how can we have responsibilities to them?
+Future generations don’t exist so how can we have responsibilities to them?